rathena/rathena/db/readme.md

 Think of "import" as in "override".
 Place only the settings you have changed in the import files, or settings you are "overriding".

 For example, when setting up a server there are always a few config settings that users would like to change in order for rAthena to suit their needs.
-The following example will show you how to use the `/db/import/` directory correctly. (for `/conf/import/` eamples, see [/conf/readme.md](/conf/readme.md))
+The following example will show you how to use the `/db/import/` directory correctly. (for `/conf/import/` examples, see [/conf/readme.md](/conf/readme.md))

 ### Achievements
 ---